-Expert assessors will score your application against the technical assessment criteria (criteria 1, 2 and 3 for Stream 1; criteria 5, 6, and 7 for Stream 2; criteria 9, 10, and 11 for Stream 3) and the non-technical assessment criterion (criterion 4 for Stream 1; criterion 8 for Stream 2; criterion 12 for Stream 3).
+Expert assessors will score your application against the technical assessment criteria (criteria 1, 2 and 3) and the non-technical assessment criterion (criterion 4).
 NHMRC may collate the scores against the technical assessment criteria provided by expert assessors to identify applications to be considered for funding and less meritorious applications, which may then be removed from further consideration.
 A grant assessment committee may meet to discuss the application and finalise assessment scores.